Cortes-La Muela Reservoir

-Cortes-La Muela Reservoir (sometimes referred to as Cortes II Reservoir) is a hydroelectric project built on the mid-course of the Júcar River, located in the town of Cortes de Pallás, within the province of Valencia, in the Valencian Community, Spain.
+Cortes-La Muela Reservoir (sometimes referred to as Cortes II Reservoir) is an arch dam and hydroelectric project built on the mid-course of the Júcar River, located in the town of Cortes de Pallás, within the province of Valencia, in the Valencian Community, Spain.

+As of 2018, it was the largest pumped hydroelectric storage plant in Europe.
+The project comprises a dam and large reservoir, a conventional hydroelectric power station and two underground pumped-storage hydroelectric power stations that, together, generate approximately 5000 GWh per annum.

 Description

-Cortes Reservoir and dam, together with La Muela I hydroelectric power station (with an installed capacity of 630 MW for generation and 540 MW for pumping), were built between 1983 and 1988.
+The Cortes Reservoir and dam, together with La Muela I hydroelectric power station, were built between 1983 and 1988.
+The pumped-storage hydroelectric power station has an installed capacity of 630 MW for generation and 540 MW for pumping.